The United Nations Office for Project Services (UNOPS)

 Landmark affordable housing initiative for Ghana launched on the sidelines of the UN General Assembly

-UNOPS and the Government of Ghana plan 100,000 affordable homes through social impact investment initiative.
+UNOPS and the Government of Ghana plan 100,000 affordable homes through social impact investing initiative.

 The agreement is a major milestone in UNOPS commitment to fostering innovative financing for the Sustainable Development Goals (SDGs), and will help the Government of Ghana open access to sustainable, affordable and environmentally sound housing for its citizens.